sb1981/DependencyGraphGenerator/README.md

 # Dependency Graph Generator
-A tool to analyze the dependencies of different files.
+A tool to analyze the dependencies of different files, written in Visual Studio 2015.

 Usage:
 Should be more or less self-explaining.
 Simply open a file to start the (recursive) analyzation, afterwards you can export to different file formats.